 Headline: "Indie Shorts Producers and Players Pull Fadeout as Market Collapses."

 Article excerpts: "Shorts are completely out as a means of earning a livelihood among independent producers.
 Currently there is not one series of shorts being made ... for the states righters.
 What single and two reelers the indie distributors are picking up are mostly travel novelties and productions made at least a year ago." ; The article mentions about twenty "Former comedy names" including Lloyd Hamilton, Ben Turpin, Sid Saylor, Snub Pollard, James Aubrey, Kit Guard, Vernon Dent ... and Al St. John. ; "They're now working in features, most of them doing bits." ; "Indie producers and distributors found that while a market still exists for independently produced features, the demand for independent short subjects had expired."

-In Summer, 1932, RKO chose Kenneth Harlan and St. John as pardners for an act on RKO's vaudeville circuit.
-Trades and newspapers had reports of their many tour stops from mid 1932 - early 1935, and reviews were a mix of positive and negative.
+Not much movie work was available for a former silent clown.
+Though vaudeville was also in decline, Al got an offer he couldn't refuse.
+In Summer, 1932, RKO chose he and silent leading man Kenneth Harlan as pardners for an act on RKO's vaude circuit.
+Trades and newspapers had reports of their many tour stops from mid 1932 - early 1935 and reviews were a mix of positive and negative.
 Al's second wife June was also in the act.

 June 21, 1932 Variety: "Hollywood, June 20 (1932).
 Owen Moore and Kenneth Harlan with Al St. John have been given vaude routes by RKO.
 Moore opens in Trenton, N. J., June 25 (1932).
 Harlan - St. John team starts at Yonkers (New Jersey) on the same date."